malcolmriley/unused-textures/README.md

 - You wish to retain exclusive adaptation/distribution rights to the work
 - You are on a timetable and have specific deadlines
 - You have a specific vision or specific aesthetic requirements
-- You have several requests that need filling (I reserve the right to set this threshold)
+- You have many requests that need filling (I reserve the right to set this threshold)

 ...
 Then I must request compensation in return.
 Please send me a message at mriley.texture.inquiries@gmail.com so we can discuss further!